anko/hudkit/readme.md

 you'll need to install and run a standalone compositor.
 I recommend [compton][compton], or [picom][picom].

-> I can't type anything into the Web Inspector if it's attached to the overlay
+> I can't type anything into the Web Inspector while it's attached to the
-> window!
+> overlay window!

-It's a known problem.
+Yep, it's a known problem.
 You can detach the web inspector into its own window with one of the buttons in the top-left corner.
 It works normally when detached.

 This bug is hard to fix for complex technical reasons:  In short, we have to